Madonna and sexuality: Depictions

 A Mexican Madonna wax figure, depicted with a provocative style.
 Some considered her the "Poster Girl" for "sexy", according to Grazia.

-In early 2000s, Guilbert brought the example of producers and distributors having used her image to serve their interests, mentioning the case of Columbia Pictures when they gave away with magazine Hollywood Avenue an audio cassette that helped to promote A League of Their Own, saying that the tape sold sex and exploited Madonna's sexual image as well.
-Regarding an aged Madonna posting provocative photos on social media, Grazia magazine discussed it in an article titled "Why Is It Okay For The World To Sexualise Madonna, But She Can't Sexualise Herself?".
+In the early 2000s, Guilbert brought the example of producers and distributors having used her image to serve their interests, mentioning the case of Columbia Pictures when they gave away with magazine Hollywood Avenue an audio cassette that helped to promote A League of Their Own, saying that the tape sold sex and exploited Madonna's sexual image as well.

 Inspired in Madonna, Netherlands-based company VDM International started to sell condoms in the late 1990s, throughout Europe and Japan, receiving a "high demand".
 Named the "Madonna Condoms", it featured the singer's face on the boxes and internal package, taken from her nude photos shoot by Martin Schreiber in 1979 whom sold them the license.
 The US rights were bought by CondoMania, a Hollywood-based company.
 Its president and founder Adam Glickman, stated that "he's using the 'Madonna Condom' to help educate people about safe sex".
-According to Los Angeles Times, CondoMania began selling the condoms on August 25 in 2001, and sold more than 1,000 boxes in its first three days.
+According to Los Angeles Times, CondoMania began selling the condoms on August 25, 2001, and sold more than 1,000 boxes in its first three days.
 During 2004 and 2005, thousands of Madonna Condoms were donated to organizations such as The Douglas County AIDS Project, Los Angeles Gay and Lesbian Center and New York's Gay Men's Health Crisis.